berangerthomas/StellaScript/README.md

     <a href="https://huggingface.co/transformers"><img src="https://img.shields.io/badge/%F0%9F%A4%97-Transformers-yellow" alt="Transformers"></a>
 </div>

-## A Python Tool for Transcription and Speaker Diarization
+## A Python tool for transcription and speaker diarization

 StellaScript is a Python application for generating speaker-aware transcriptions from live or pre-recorded audio.
 It integrates several machine learning models for its core functions: speech-to-text via OpenAI's Whisper model (using `faster-whisper` or Hugging Face `transformers` implementations), speaker diarization using `pyannote.audio`, and speaker embedding generation with `SpeechBrain`.

-## Core Concepts and Methodology
+## Core concepts and methodology

 This tool employs several techniques to ensure accurate and efficient transcription and diarization.

-### Visual Overview of the Processing Pipeline
+### Visual overview of the processing pipeline

 The diagram below illustrates the complete processing pipeline, from audio input to the final formatted output.
 It shows how the different modules—such as audio enhancement, voice activity detection, diarization, and transcription—interact.